Best Private Health Insurance in Canada (2026): Top Plans Compared

 To simplify your options, we grouped the products in our study into four coverage categories, three pricing tiers, and three types of eligibility requirements.
 Here’s how to pick a winning combination:

 1. Consider your needs.
-Complete plans provide both prescription medication and dental coverage, while no-drug and no-dental plans omit one.
+Complete plans provide prescription medication, dental coverage, and paramedical care (like physiotherapy or chiropractor), while no-drug and no-dental plans omit one.
 High drug plans provide over $90,000 of drug coverage, but seldom cover existing prescriptions or medications to treat pre-existing conditions.

 2. Consider your budget.
 Most private health insurance plans in Canada fall on a pricing spectrum from basic to mid to premium.
 There’s no hard-and-fast rule for deciding which is which, but you can count on basic plans offering the least coverage for the lowest premiums.